-Many books articles and other guidelines have been written about the decision making process.
+How to make good decisions is subject to many books, articles and guidelines.
 We are taking decisions probably every single minute during the day.
-But the process of making decisions still seems to be often difficult and intuitive, especially when all alternatives have a catch.
-Below methods can help to make the right decision – in your project as well as in private.
+Nonetheless, the process of good decision making often still seems difficult and intuitive.
+This is especially true when all alternatives have a catch.
+Below method can help you to make the right decision – in your project as well as in private.

 Collecting All Facts

 One does not need more than a sheet of paper and a pencil to write down everything that may be relevant to a decision.
 That’s why the method is also called Consider All Facts (CAF).
 List all influencing factors in one column.
 In a second column, sort all factors into three groups according to their meaning with the most important ones on top of the list.
 Another column is for notes and ideas.
 The method provides an overview of open questions, however, does not give usually answers.

 Collect all pros and cons in a table with three columns.
 List in the first column everything that speaks in favor of a decision.
 Counter arguments go to the second column, and arrange ideas and questions in the third column.

 The easiest way to compare alternatives is again a tabular overview.
 Provide a separate column for each alternative and write them one by one in the column headers beginning from the second column.
 Then determine evaluation criteria for options and include a short option description in the first column, each option in a separate row.
 Note points or grades in the columns how well each criterion is met.
 Aggregating all values gives an overall grade for each decision alternative.